From A Wiki of Ice and Fire

 Tywin's ability came to the attention of King Aerys II Targaryen, who, impressed with the young and capable heir to Casterly Rock, appointed Tywin, who was twenty at that time, to be his Hand of the King.
 Tywin proved himself a brilliant administrator and held the post for twenty years of peace and plenty.
 Some people joked it was he and not the king who really ruled the land.
 It ended when Aerys' increasing paranoia and jealousy drove the two into several bitter disagreements.
 According to Ser Barristan Selmy, Aerys lusted after Tywin's wife when she was alive which caused further friction between the two.
-Tension increased at the Tourney for King Aerys II in Lannisport in 276AL when Aerys refused Tywin's offer to betroth Cersei to his heir, Prince Rhaegar, and raised Jaime, Tywin's fifteen-year old son, to the Kingsguard, robbing Tywin of his prized heir, Tywin understood that the king’s motivations were to make Jaime a hostage to use against his father.
+Tension increased at the Tourney for King Aerys II in Lannisport in 276AL when Aerys refused Tywin's offer to betroth Cersei to his heir, Prince Rhaegar.
+In 281AL Aerys raised Jaime, Tywin's fifteen-year old son, to the Kingsguard, robbing Tywin of his prized heir; Tywin understood that the king’s motivations were to make Jaime a hostage to use against his father.
 Upset at Aerys's treatment of Jaime at the Tourney of Harrenhal, Tywin resigned his position on some thin pretext and returned to Casterly Rock.

 Robert's Rebellion and aftermath